GuidoManni/DeepLearningImplementation/Architectures/ResNext/README.md

-# [ResNext]
+# [ResNeXt]

 ## Overview
-This repository contains the implementation of ResNext.
+This repository contains the implementation of ResNeXt.
 Below you will find detailed information and resources related to this architecture.

 ## Detailed Explanation
 For a comprehensive understanding of the paper and its contributions, please refer to the [detailed blog post](https://gvdmnni.notion.site/ResNext-05bd5cb9ae0a40fb811746f5a4331f65?pvs=4).